sergiishevchenko/42webserv-solo/docs/STRUCT_EXAMPLES.md

 **Breakdown:**
 - `const std::vector<ServerConfig>&` - returns const reference (not a copy!)
 - `getServers()` - method name
-- `const` - method does not modify the Config object
+- `const` - method does not modify the ConfigParser object
 - `return servers_;` - returns reference to private field

 **Advantages:**